Prasanna30/CoreJavaProjectQuestions/README.md

 3. Create a interface called fruit with 2 methods isSweet and isPoisonous.
 Create 2 classes called Apple and PoisonBerry which implement this interface and override the methods.
+Create a Main Method to create objects for apple & PoisonBerry to get the result

 4. Create a class called Department.
 It should have 3 constructors.  it